ckjeldgaard/notes/docs/google-cloud-architect/case-studies/helicopter-racing-league.md

 ## Summary

-- Predictions with AI and ML
+- Predictions with AI and ML.
+Use **Natural Language API** to measure fan engagement
 - Extending reach and market
 - Lots of data in near-real time